 Where a representative sample of workers is agreed, in a covering letter issued with the decisions to the person the DAA1(A) is addressed to:

 - tell them the terms under which the representative sample was selected and agreed

 - and name the person(s) who agreed the sample

 - tell them to inform affected workers not included in the sample so that they are aware of what is going on and that the result of any appeal will apply to all affected employees.
 Consider providing the employer with an explanatory letter for issue to all affected employees.
 This will only be necessary where primary National Insurance contributions and/or an employment status dispute is involved.

 Representative sample not agreed

-Where it has not been possible to agree a representative sample through face to face or telephone discussions and the administrative burden would be too large to issue decisions in respect of every affected person, an Information Notice, under schedule 36 Finance Act 2008, must be issued to the employer to obtain the required information and/or produce documents, see CH20000 and CH23000.
+Where it’s not been possible to agree a representative sample through face to face or telephone discussions and the administrative burden would be too large to issue decisions in respect of every affected person, an Information Notice, under schedule 36 Finance Act 2008, must be issued to the employer to obtain the required information and/or produce documents - see CH20000 and CH23000.

 Where the employer does not provide the required information to enable you to individually identify employees and: